monkybrain/transunify/README.md

 随机 = Math.random(10)
 ```
 ### Brevity
-Use unicode characters for brevity/clarity, e.g. to transfer notation from other domains to make code easier to read for non-programmers.
+Use unicode characters for brevity/clarity, e.g. to transfer notation from other domains.
 *Math*

 ```